 4 Ways Miles and Points May (or May Not) Expire

 Each credit card and loyalty program has its own set of rules, so it’s crucial to read through your program’s fine print to determine if or when your points will expire.
 Policies can often be found in the rewards guide or frequently asked questions listed online.
 Generally speaking, there are four different ways programs deal with expiration:

 - Points or miles don’t expire as long as you’re in the loyalty program: For example, Delta SkyMiles—which can be earned with or without a credit card—don’t expire.

 - Points or miles don’t expire as long as your credit card account is open: Chase’s Sapphire Preferred and Sapphire Reserve cards, both part of the Ultimate Rewards program, give you 30 days after your account is closed to use your points.
 And sometimes even closing your account doesn’t put them at risk.
 In the case of the Discover it Miles card, your account will be credited with the cash value of your rewards balance if it’s closed.

 - Points expire on a certain date, and account activity doesn’t impact expiration.
 For example, points might expire three years after the month that you receive them, or five years from the end of the year in which you earn them.

-Check your program’s online account or mobile app, which may show when points or miles will expire.
+Check your program’s online account or mobile app, as they may show when points or miles will expire.

 How To Prevent Expiration Due to Inactivity